 Qualified Appraisal FAQ

 - Q1: Why do I need a qualified appraisal?

 - A: Giving up the life interest or lead trust remainder interest in an existing planned gift can be a great gift to charity earning the donor an additional charitable deduction.
-The IRS requires a qualified appraisal for non-cash, non-publically-traded-property gifts where the charitable deduction is over $5,000.
+The IRS requires a qualified appraisal for non-cash, non-publicly-traded-property gifts where the charitable deduction is over $5,000.
 Even though the planned gift was originally made with or may now be invested in cash or publicly traded securities for which no appraisal would be required for a new planned gift, the life interest or lead trust remainder interest in an existing planned gift is not itself a publicly traded security.
 Failure to obtain a qualified appraisal and attach an IRS Form 8283 appraisal summary to the tax return claiming the charitable deduction can result in denial of the deduction.

 - Q2: What do I get for my appraisal fee?

 - A: The appraisal package from PG Calc will include an appraisal letter, a Non-Charitable-Interest Actuarials chart, an IRS Form 8283 completed and signed by PG Calc, a Deduction for Gift Annuity Termination chart, for a charitable gift annuity, and an Applicable Mid-Term Rate Election statement, if the IRS discount rate for one of the two months prior to the date of termination is being elected.

 - Q3: How long does it take for PG Calc to process an appraisal?